-- a) Demarcation of responsibilities between various Regional constituents and RLDC in scheduling and dispatch - b) the procedure for scheduling and dispatch - c) the reactive power and voltage control mechanism - d) complementary commercial mechanisms (in the Annexure -1).
+- a) 26[Demarcation of responsibilities between various regional constituents, RLDC and NLDC in scheduling and dispatch.] - b) the procedure for scheduling and dispatch - c) the reactive power and voltage control mechanism - d) complementary commercial mechanisms (in the Annexure- 1).

-This code deals with the procedures to be adopted for scheduling of the inter-State generating stations (ISGS) and net drawals of concerned constituents on a daily basis with the modality of the flow of information between the ISGS/RLDCs/beneficiaries of the Region.
-The procedure for submission of capability declaration by each ISGS and submission of drawal schedule by each beneficiary is intended to enable RLDCs to prepare the dispatch schedule for each ISGS and drawal schedule for each beneficiary.
-It also provides methodology of issuing real time dispatch/drawal instructions and rescheduling, if required, to ISGS and beneficiaries along with the commercial arrangement for the deviations from schedules, as well as, mechanism for reactive power pricing.
-The provisions contained in this chapter are without prejudice to the powers conferred on RLDC under section 28 and 29 of the Electricity Act, 2003.
+27[This code deals with the procedures to be adopted for scheduling of the net injection / drawals of concerned regional entities on a daily basis with the modality of the flow of information between the NLDC / RLDCs / SLDCs and regional entities.
+The procedure for submission of capability declaration by each ISGS and submission of requisition / drawal schedule by other regional entities is intended to enable RLDCs to prepare the despatch schedule for each ISGS and drawal schedule for each regional entity.
+It also provides methodology of issuing real time dispatch/drawal instructions and rescheduling, if required, to regional entities along with the commercial arrangement for the deviations from schedules, as well as, mechanism for reactive power pricing.
+The provisions contained in this chapter are without prejudice to the powers conferred on RLDC under sections 28 and 29 of the Electricity Act, 2003.]

-This code will be applicable to RLDC/SLDCs, ISGS, SEBs/STUs and other beneficiaries in the Regional grid.
+28[This code will be applicable to NLDC, RLDC/SLDCs, ISGS, SEBs/STUs and other beneficiaries in the Regional grid.]

-The scheduling and dispatch procedure for the generating stations of Bhakra Beas Management Board (BBMB) shall be separately formulated by the Northern Regional Load Dispatch Centre (NRLDC) in consultation with BBMB.
+The scheduling and dispatch procedure for the generating stations of Bhakra Beas Management Board (BBMB) shall be separately formulated